 Connor and I later walked up to the lodge that is associated with the property, the Bridge to Nowhere lodge.
-It reportedly had a bar, so I was going to buy him his first legal drink, just for the novelty of it.
-The drinking age is 18 in NZ.
+It reportedly had a bar, so I was going to buy him his first U.S. legal drink, just for the novelty of it (the drinking age is only 18 in NZ).
 No one appeared to be staying at the lodge.
 There was someone in the back rummaging around but we weren’t sure if it was open.
 So we admired the view from the very nice deck, complete with bean bags and lounge chairs.
 A drink could wait until the town of Wanganui, where at least it will probably be cheaper.

 Neither of us even thought to bring alcohol on this river trip.
 I don’t really drink much anymore and Connor is such a good kid, he didn’t come here to party either.
 Surprisingly, I have seen very few others drinking as it’s been mostly families paddling with us.
 It’s nice to be in such a chill state, where everyone is more focused on enjoying the beauty and peacefulness of the place.